Survey of Presidential Politics Experts Says Trump Is the Worst of All Time

 If you’re thinking that Trump’s lowly ranking is a wee bit premature after only a year and change in office, you’re not alone.

 Trump may be bad, but he has not yet launched an unnecessary and catastrophic war (George W. Bush), helped usher in the Great Depression (Herbert Hoover), or help launch a catastrophic (but perhaps necessary) war (Buchanan).
 Beyond his foul rhetoric and lowering of general standards, Trump has done a good deal of tangible damage, but compared to some of his predecessors, it is on the small-bore side — so far.
-Trump is without a doubt one of the most, if not the most, morally bankrupt person to ever order a Diet Coke in the West Wing.
-But that’s a long way from earning his spot at the bottom.
+Trump is without a doubt one of the most, if not the most, morally bankrupt person to ever order a Diet Coke in the Oval Office.
+But he’s got a long way to go earn his spot at the very bottom.

-Note: Correction: A previous version of this article incorrectly referred to the group of political experts as historians.